GeotrekCE/Geotrek-admin/docs/install/installation.rst

    chmod 700 /var/lib/clamav/quarantine/

-Configure ClamAV via cron, to scan the folder once a day, put suspicious files in quarantine, and raise email alerts, by creating file ``/etc/cron.daily/clamscan`` with the following content :
+Configure ClamAV via cron, to scan the folder once a day, put suspicious files in quarantine, and raise email alerts, by creating file ``/etc/cron.daily/clamscan`` with the following content:

 ::